eltrompetero/maxent_fim/README.md

 (<http://arxiv.org/abs/2108.00837>) by Edward D. Lee, Xiaowen Chen, and Bryan C. Daniels.

 Jupyter notebook "plotting.ipynb" contains publication figures.
-The notebook generates figures using calculations that have been pickled.
+The notebook generates figures using results of intensive calculations that have been pickled.
 At the moment, these must be requested from the author.

 ## Additional notes